-Annuities are retirement savings products, and there are tax penalties if the earnings are withdrawn before the annuitant reaches age 59 and a half.
+Annuities are retirement savings products, and there are tax penalties if the earnings are withdrawn before the annuitant reaches age 59 1/2.
 Early withdrawals are subject to regular income tax on the earnings plus a 10 percent tax penalty.
-Withdrawals after age 59 and a half are subject to regular income tax rates.
+Withdrawals after age 59 1/2 are subject to regular income tax rates.

 Annuities have no upfront sales charges or commission.
 The full deposit to an annuity goes to work earning money.
 Annuities do have withdrawal fees that the insurance company will keep if money is withdrawn during a certain period, usually five to seven years after the annuity is purchased.
 Withdrawal fees are in addition to any taxes or tax penalties that may be due when money is taken out of an annuity prematurely.

 What Are Annuity Income Options?

 A unique feature of annuities is the different income options available when the owner reaches retirement age.
 An immediate annuity pays a regular income, usually monthly, to the annuitant.
 A deferred annuity can be converted to an immediate annuity, or a lump sum of money from another source can be used to purchase an immediate annuity.
 Having guaranteed income from an annuity can give investors the confidence to invest more assertively with other assets.

 Income options include a lifetime income that will last as long as the annuitant is alive and cannot be outlived.
 Other income options combine the lifetime income with survivor income for a spouse or a guarantee of income for a certain number of years if the annuitant does not live that long.
 Immediate annuities can also be set up to pay an income for a set period of time, such as 10 or 20 years.

 Once an income option is selected, it cannot be changed.
 An annuity owner also has the option to withdraw the money as a lump sum from a deferred annuity rather than selecting an immediate annuity payout option.